-Leading NGOs call for international action to combat global epidemic
+Leading NGOs call for international action to combat global epidemic of non-communicable diseases

 10 June 2009

 The International Diabetes Federation (IDF), International Union Against Cancer (UICC) and World Heart Federation (WHF) have jointly called on the international community to address urgently the epidemic of non-communicable diseases (NCDs), responsible for 35 million deaths a year.